Frequently Asked Questions

-- University Transfer Programmes (UTPs) in Engineering, Commerce and Science.
+- University Transfer Programmes (UTPs) in Engineering, Commerce, Product Design and Science.
 UTPs are equivalent to the first year of the relevant bachelor degree from UC.
 Upon successful completion of UTP, students will pathway into the second year of the bachelor degree programmes at the University of Canterbury.

 - Study Abroad in Engineering, Commerce and Science.
 A short, one semester programme for international students looking for a study abroad experience.

 A : UCIC programmes are conducted on the University of Canterbury campus at Ilam, in Christchurch, New Zealand.
 Being located on campus enables students to access and enjoy all facilities and services, creating a smoother transition to their degree at the University of Canterbury.

 Q : As UCIC is located on the University of Canterbury campus, can UCIC students use the campus facilities and services?